 Are you looking for a simple heart craft or activity that is mess free?

 I guarantee you will love making Spin Art hearts!
-This mess free toddler heart craft is colorful and addicting!
+This mess free toddler heart craft is colorful and fun to repeat again and again!

 (This post contains Amazon Affiliate links.)